Internet-Draft Mission Authority Server August 2026

 A.4.
 Permit

-The join holds and the action is within the Mission's Authority Set, so the PDP permits; the PEP executes the call to https://erp.example.com, and both record their evidence ([I-D.draft-mcguinness-mission-authzen]).
+The join holds and the action is within the Mission's Authority Set, so the PDP permits; the PEP executes the call to https://erp.example.com, and both record their evidence ([I-D.draft-mcguinness-mission-runtime-evidence]).
 A revocation at the MAS stops the next such action at this step, through the runtime state re-check.

 {